sanjay-murmu-au9/interviewPreparation-2025/README.md

 // setTimeout(0) ; execuate after all synchronous code, as a macrotask in the event loop.
 //Throttling :- limit how often a func execution in a given time;

-// callback func: pass as an argument to another func as an arguments and return resrult once done;
+// callback func: pass as an argument to another func as an arguments and return result once done;

 // currying:- series of func arg pass exactly one arg